 On a lazy night at home, I recently decided to watch the film Ella Enchanted, based on Gail Carson Levine’s 1997 book.
 I was very excited for the film, which was lauded as a mid-2000s classic and had received an impressive 93% on Rotten Tomatoes.
-After finishing, however, I found myself shocked by the actions of its characters, disgusted with the movie’s writers, and pining for an alternate ending I couldn’t believe had failed to pass.
+After finishing, however, I found myself shocked by the actions of its characters, disgusted with the movie’s writers, and pining for an alternate ending I couldn’t believe had failed to come to pass.

 For those who haven’t seen the movie, the main conflict centers around a young woman named Ella.
 As a baby, Ella’s fairy godmother gave her the “gift” of eternal obedience.
 No matter what someone tells Ella to do, she has to comply.
 The implications of this condition are shown to be comical (a character tells Ella to “hop to it” and she bounds away with two-footed leaps) but also dangerous (Ella is ordered to stab to death the Prince of the Kingdom, who is also her boyfriend).
 The rules of the movie’s universe, however, are clear.
 Whatever someone tells Ella to do will happen, no matter what.

 Undoubtedly now you’ve seen what’s causing me distress, so I’ll just go ahead and say it.